EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Related Work

-Activation steering aims to directly modulate the internal activations of neural networks, providing a means to exert fine-grained control over the behavior of pretrained models.
+\textbf{Activation Steering.} Activation steering aims to directly modulate the internal activations of neural networks, providing a means to exert fine-grained control over the behavior of pretrained models.
 Activation steering has shown great potential in the realm of LLMs.
-For example, it can be used to \textbf{control the behavior of LLMs}, such as enhancing the truthfulness of responses~\cite{xiao2024enhancing,wang2025adaptive}.
-Researchers can identify the mapping between the activation distributions associated with false or misleading statements and those of accurate information~\cite{rodriguez2024controlling}.
-Then, during the generation process, the model's activations are steered towards the distribution representing truth, encouraging LLMs to produce more factually correct outputs~\cite{li2023inference}.
-Activation steering can also be used to \textbf{control text-to-image (T2I) diffusion models}~\cite{li2024get,nair2023steered}.
-By modifying the activations of the diffusion model towards the distribution that corresponds to a particular style, e.g., impressionist or cubist, the model can generate images with the desired aesthetic qualities~\cite{rodriguez2024controlling,brack2023stableartiststeeringsemantics}.
-This not only allows for creative expression but also has practical applications in fields like graphic design, advertising, and entertainment.
-Inspired by these advances in controlling LLMs and T2I models, we apply activation steering to pretrained SOTA TTS models, enabling a stable and interpretable EC-TTS approach.
+For example, it can be used to \textbf{control the behavior of LLMs}, such as enhancing the truthfulness of responses~\citep{xiao2024enhancing,wang2025adaptive}.
+Researchers can identify the mapping between the activation distributions associated with false or misleading statements and those of accurate information~\citep{rodriguez2024controlling}.
+Then, during the generation process, the model's activations are steered towards the distribution representing truth, encouraging LLMs to produce more factually correct outputs~\citep{li2023inference}.
+Activation steering can also be used to \textbf{control text-to-image (T2I) diffusion models}~\citep{li2024get,nair2023steered}.
+By modifying the activations of the diffusion model towards the distribution that corresponds to a particular style, e.g., impressionist or cubist, the model can generate images with the desired aesthetic qualities~\citep{rodriguez2024controlling,brack2022stable}.
+Inspired by these advances, we explore emotion representations in pretrained zero-shot TTS models and apply activation steering, offering a stable and interpretable EC-TTS method.